MOTUN-E/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT/README.md

 The bar chart displays how much each region is paying out in total bonuses, helping Palmora evaluate regional performance-based costs.

-The table visual breaks down bonus information for each employee — fully transparent and helpful for audits or internal communication.
+The table visual breaks down bonus information for each employee, fully transparent and helpful for audits or internal communication.

-Using conditional logic, employees with better ratings received higher bonuses, encouraging a performance-driven culture.
+Using conditional logic, employees with better ratings received higher bonuses, encouraging a performance driven culture.

-As stated early annual bonus was calculated using "[Salary] * [Bonus Rate]" while total pay is (Salary + Bonus): [Salary] + [Annual Bonus].
+As stated earlier annual bonus was calculated using "[Salary] * [Bonus Rate]" while total pay is (Salary + Bonus): [Salary] + [Annual Bonus].
 No measure was used

+### Recommendation
-### Recommendation: Palmora should track bonus fairness by periodically reviewing the rating distribution to avoid bias and ensure equity in performance-based rewards.
+Palmora should track bonus fairness by periodically reviewing the rating distribution to avoid bias and ensure equity in performance-based rewards.